-1. Riparian buffers
+a.
+Riparian buffers.
 A riparian buffer shall be provided along tidelands, wetlands, streams and rivers.
-Buffers and setback lines are measured from OCRM designated critical lines for tidelands; delineation lines for wetlands; and from stream banks and river banks.
+Buffers and setback lines are measured from OCRM designated critical lines for tidelands; delineation lines for wetlands; and from stream banks and riverbanks.
 Setbacks are inclusive of the required buffer area, as shown in the graphic below.